notweuz/just-another-survival-debug-stick/README.md

-# 🪄 Survival Debug Stick
+# 🪄 Just Another Survival Debug Stick

 **A lightweight Fabric mod that enables survival players to craft and use the Debug Stick — without any restrictions, literally.**